Did you know?

 Other Ways to Kill Flea Eggs

-Frontline Plus - While many other treatments just kill the adult fleas, Frontline Plus contains S-methoprene, which kills flea eggs and larvae.
+Frontline Plus - While many other treatments just kill the adult fleas, Frontline Plus contains S-methoprene, which kills both flea eggs and larvae.

 Frequently Asked Questions